 Table 1 in Appendix B shows the dollar amount of advisory fees accrued by each Fund, the amount of advisory fees waived and/or expenses reimbursed by the Adviser, if any, and the actual advisory fees retained by the Adviser.
-The data provided is since commencement of operations on July 18, 2014.
+The data provided is for the last three fiscal years.